Jalin Turner: Ultimate Fighting Championship

 Turner made his UFC debut against Vicente Luque on October 6, 2018 at UFC 229, losing by knockout in the first round.

 In his second UFC fight Turner was scheduled to face Alex Gorgees at UFC 234.
 However, on January 23, 2019, it was reported that Gorgees had pulled out of the fight, and was replaced by Callan Potter.
 Turner won the fight via knockout in the first round.

 Turner faced Matt Frevola on April 13, 2019 at UFC 236.
 He lost the fight by unanimous decision.

 Turner was scheduled to face Jamie Mullarkey on February 23, 2020 at UFC Fight Night 168.
 However Mullarkey was forced to withdraw from the bout due to injury and he was replaced by Joshua Culibao.
 Turner won the fight via TKO in the second round.

 Turner was scheduled to face Thiago Moisés on September 5, 2020 at UFC Fight Night 176.
-However, on September 5, 2020, Moisés tested positive for Covid-19 and the bout against Turner was cancelled.
+However, on September 5, 2020, Moisés tested positive for COVID-19 and the bout against Turner was cancelled.
 In turn, Turner was quickly rescheduled and faced Brok Weaver on September 12, 2020 at UFC Fight Night 177.
 After knocking Weaver down multiple times, Turner won the fight via a rear–naked choke submission in round two.

+In January 2024, Turner attained his highest ranking at #9 in the UFC lightweight division.

 Turner faced Uroš Medić on September 25, 2021 at UFC 266.
 He won the fight via rear naked choke in round one.

 Turner faced Jamie Mullarkey on March 5, 2022 at UFC 272.
 He won the fight via technical knockout in round two.

-Turner faced Brad Riddell on on July 2, 2022, at UFC 276.
+Turner faced Brad Riddell on July 2, 2022, at UFC 276.
 He won the bout via guillotine choke submission less than a minute into the contest.
 This win earned him a Performance of the Night award.

 Turner was scheduled to face Dan Hooker on March 4, 2023, at UFC 285.
 However, Hooker was forced to withdraw from the event, citing a hand injury, and he was replaced by Mateusz Gamrot.
-In a closely contested bout where Gamrot employed his wrestling to combat Turner’s reach advantage, Turner lost by split decision.
+In a closely contested bout where Gamrot employed his wrestling to combat Turner's reach advantage, Turner lost by split decision.

+Turner faced Dan Hooker on July 8, 2023 at UFC 290.
+At the weigh-ins Turner weighed in at 158 pounds, 2 pounds over the non-title lightweight limit.
+As a result, the bout proceeded as a catchweight and Turner was fined 20% of his fight purse, which went to Hooker.
+In a back and forth bout, Turner came out losing the bout via split decision.